Cycling in Yorkshire & Beyond

 It starts in Florence, birthplace of Gino Bartali, and finishes in Rimini on the Adriatic coast.

-In between, there's more than 3,600m of climbing, which is unusual for a first Tour de France stage.
-The final categorised ascent is in San Marino, 25km before the finish line.
+In between, there's more than 3,600m of climbing over the Apennines.
+It's unusual to have that much height gain in a first Tour de France stage.
+The final categorised climb is in San Marino, 25km before the finish line.

 Given the difficulty of the stage, the first yellow jersey may go to a GC contender.